British Board of Film Classification: Current concerns

 The BBFC also continues to demand cuts of any material it believes breaches the provisions of the Obscene Publications Act or any other legislation (most notably the Cinematograph Films (Animals) Act 1937 [which forbids the depiction of animals being abused or in distress] and the Protection of Children Act 1978 [which, as amended, forbids the depiction of minors engaged in sex or in sexually suggestive poses or situations]).
 In 2009, 2% of cinema films had material cut, and 3.6% of videos.
 Most cuts actually occur in videos rated for 18 or R18, rather than videos intended for viewing by under-18s.
 In 2009, 16.8% of 18 videos, and 27.3% of R18 videos, had material cut.

-There is no theme or subject matter considered inherently unsuitable for classification at any level, although more controversial topics may drive a movie to be given a more restrictive rating.
+There is no theme or subject matter considered inherently unsuitable for classification at any level, although more controversial topics may drive a film to be given a more restrictive rating.
 This is in keeping with current practice in most liberal democracies, but in sharp contrast to the early days of the BBFC in which such adult themes as prostitution, incest, and the relations of capital and labour were unacceptable regardless of the rating.

-"'Adult" or "strong" language can earn a film a more restrictive certificate, though BBFC policy states that there are no constraints on language use in films awarded an 18 certificate.
+"Adult" or "strong" language can earn a film a more restrictive certificate, though BBFC policy states that there are no constraints on language use in films awarded an 18 certificate.
 It is difficult to compare the BBFC's policies in this area with those in other countries as there are different taboos regarding profanity in other languages and indeed in other English-speaking countries.
 For example, the use of "strong" language has little effect on a film's classification in France.
 The BBFC's policy proved particularly controversial in the case of Ken Loach's Sweet Sixteen in 2002, which was passed uncut only at 18 certificate, even though its main characters were teenagers who frequently used profanities that the director argued were typical of the social group his film depicted.
 The film received similar certificates in Ireland (also an 18 certificate) and the United States.
 Shane Meadows' film This Is England was also passed uncut only at 18 due to its repeated use of racist terms, and the climactic scene where Combo becomes irate and pummels his friend Milky while insulting him.
 On the other hand, some films feature strong language but nevertheless do not carry particularly restrictive certificates.
 The King's Speech was passed for a 12A rating despite its repeated use of the word "fuck" in two scenes, which would normally raise the rating to a 15 certificate; the BBFC justified its decision, saying that the profanity was "in a speech therapy context".
 As of November 2021, the word "nigger" should not be classified lower than 12 unless in an educational or historical context.